eramirez1905/test1/docs/timezone.rst

 Web UI
 ------

-By default the Web UI will show times in UTC.
-It is possible to change the timezone shown by using the menu in the top right (click on the clock to activate it):
+By default the Web UI (RBAC) will show times in UTC.
+It is possible to change the timezone shown (only in RBAC UI) by using the menu in the top right (click on the clock to activate it):

 .. image:: img/ui-timezone-chooser.png

 "Local" is detected from the browser's timezone.
-The "Server" value comes from the ``default_timezone`` setting in the ``[core]`` section.
+The "Server" value comes from the ``default_timezone`` setting under the ``core`` section.

 The users' selected timezone is stored in LocalStorage so is a pre-browser setting.

 .. note::

-  If you have configured your Airflow install to use a different default timezone and want the UI to use this same timezone, set ``default_ui_timezone`` in the ``[webserver]`` section to either an empty string, or the same value.
+  If you have configured your Airflow install to use a different default timezone and want the UI to use this same timezone, set ``default_ui_timezone`` under the ``webserver`` section to either an empty string, or the same value.

-  (It currently defaults to UTC to keep behaviour of the UI consistent by default between point-releases.)
+  (It currently defaults to UTC to keep behavoiur of the UI consistent by default between point-releases.)

 Concepts
 --------
-Naive and aware datetime objects
+Naïve and aware datetime objects
 ''''''''''''''''''''''''''''''''

 Python’s datetime.datetime objects have a tzinfo attribute that can be used to store time zone information,